eskay993/gamefiles/sp-football-life-2024/README.md

 # Install Guide
 This guide assumes you're installing on a Steam Deck.
 The steps are the same for a regular Linux desktop, with the possible exception of where to get Lutris, which may differ for your particular distro of choice.

-1. Make sure Lutris is installed and fully updated on your Steam Deck.
+1. Important: Make sure Lutris is installed and fully updated on your Steam Deck.
+You need at least version `0.5.14`.
 You can install it and update it from the `Discover` app.
 If you're not sure how to install it, then follow the first 1 min of [this guide](https://www.youtube.com/watch?v=537bpLvPu64).
 Ignore the rest of the video.

 2. Follow steps 1 and 2 from [Tutorial - Install SP Football Life](https://www.pessmokepatch.com/2022/10/installation.html) to download and extract the game from the [SmokePatch](https://www.pessmokepatch.com/) website.
 Only do steps 1 and 2, then come back here after extracting the installer files.